nerdkiez/nerdkiez.github.io/_posts/2020-07-03-NewEngland.md

 ### Hops / flavoring

-Total boiling time is xx minutes from hot break.
+Total boiling time is 90 minutes from hot break.

 | Hop                    | Amount | Time to finish |
 | ---------------------- | ------ | -------------- |